barryCFlynn/Pixel_Perfect/README.md

 This is a migration from an old project that i am re using, i will be updated as the projects is worked on and ref to WatchBidCentral will be changed to PixelPerfect

+features
+carouseld of high rated and sale items cookie popup rating system so calculates new rating and writes it

+main site for inspiration and images displate.com, email send to them on 27/05/24 requesting permission to use site assets

 # Pixel Perfect

-'WatchBidCentral' is an exclusive digital haven tailored for the aficionados of timekeeping, offering a marketplace that celebrates the art and craft of luxury watches.
-This platform is not just a website; it's a dynamic community for both sellers and buyers to engage in the passionate exchange of exquisite timepieces.
-From vintage classics to contemporary marvels, WatchBidCentral is dedicated to connecting watch enthusiasts around the globe.
+Pixel Perfect is an exclusive digital haven tailored for the aficionados of game franchises, offering a marketplace that celebrates the art and craft of high-quality posters.
+This platform is not just a website; it's a dynamic community for both sellers and buyers to engage in the passionate exchange of exquisite game-themed artwork.
+From vintage classics to contemporary marvels, Pixel Perfect is dedicated to connecting art enthusiasts around the globe.

-Here, users can craft listings for their cherished watches, bid on a diverse collection from esteemed manufacturers, and immerse in a realm where precision meets elegance.
-WatchBidCentral prides itself on ensuring a secure, transparent, and straightforward experience, making it the premier destination for acquiring and distributing luxury watches.
+Here, users can craft listings for their cherished posters, purchase a diverse collection from esteemed artists, and immerse themselves in a realm where creativity meets fandom.
+Pixel Perfect prides itself on ensuring a secure, transparent, and straightforward experience, making it the premier destination for acquiring and distributing luxury posters.

-Embracing the legacy and innovation of the watchmaking tradition, WatchBidCentral is a confluence of history, artistry, and technology.
-It's a community where every tick, design, and story behind the watch matters, offering a unique space for enthusiasts to share, discover, and elevate their passion for watches.
-Join the journey at WatchBidCentral, where every second is a celebration of time's endless dance.
+Embracing the legacy and innovation of game art, Pixel Perfect is a confluence of history, artistry, and technology.
+It's a community where every design, print, and story behind the artwork matters, offering a unique space for enthusiasts to share, discover, and elevate their passion for game-inspired posters.
+Join the journey at Pixel Perfect, where every piece is a celebration of artistic expression and gaming culture.

 <center>